The Complete DIY Guide To Your Home Garden

 2. Work on Your Soil Composition

-Now that you've addressed the basics, it's time to delve deeper into the science of soil composition.
+Now that you've addressed the basics, it's time to interact and delve deeper into the science of soil composition.
 Soil consists of three main components: sand, silt, and clay.
-These are loosely defined as coarse-textured particles that range in size from 0.05 millimeters (0.002 inches) to 2 millimeters (0.08 inch).
+These are loosely defined as coarse-textured particles that range in size from 0.05 millimeters (0.002 inches) to 2 millimeters (0.08 inches).

 This can be useful when thinking about your garden because each different kind of particle has its own chemical composition and water retention capabilities—meaning that if your garden soil is made up mostly of sand or clay, then it won't retain water very well.